DevelopersRising/DevelopersRising/Contributing.md

-# FCC Vienna Contributing file
+# How to contribute to DevelopersRising

-If you want to contribute in any form to the FFC Vienna community make sure to act accordingly to the outlined guidelines here.
+If you want to contribute in any form to the DevelopersRising community make sure to act accordingly to the outlined guidelines here.
 If you think anything is missing get in contact by writing, commenting or opening a pull request. :)

 ## Table of contents